bono-cms/bono.cms/README.md

 Bono CMS
 ========

+Say goodbye to overpriced modules, tool overload, and endless tutorials.
+With Bono CMS, you'll be up and running in no time!

 Bono CMS is a modern, modular content management system built with PHP, designed specifically for digital agencies and freelancers who create websites for clients.
 It offers a clean, user-friendly administration panel and follows best practices to ensure ease of use and maintainability.

 ## Features